-Myanmar is embarking on a triple transition – from an authoritarian military system to democratic governance, from a centrally directed economy to a market-oriented economy, and from 60 years of conflict to peace in its border areas.
+Myanmar is currently on a triple transition – from an authoritarian military system to democratic governance, from a centrally directed economy to a market-oriented economy, and from 60 years of conflict to peace in its border areas.
 These transitions have the potential to create opportunity and shared prosperity for the people of Myanmar and for the country to resume its place as one of the most dynamic economies in Asia.

 As the largest country in mainland Southeast Asia, Myanmar has one of the lowest population densities in the region, with fertile lands, significant untapped agricultural potential and a rich endowment of natural resources.
-Its geographic location at the intersection of China and India, two of the world’s most dynamic economies, leave it well positioned to resume its traditional role as a regional trading hub.
+Its geographic location at the intersection of China and India, two of the world’s most dynamic economies, makes it well positioned to resume its traditional role as a regional trading hub and a key supplier of minerals, natural gas and agricultural produce.

-Myanmar is one of the poorest countries in East Asia, with an estimated GDP per capita of between $800-$1,000 and a poverty headcount of 26 percent.
-The country’s GDP is estimated at US$50 billion.
-Most social indicators are very low.
-For example, 32 percent of children under five suffer from malnutrition.
-The poor state of and limited access to infrastructure are major impediments to providing basic health and education services, and for economic development.
-Almost half the roads are not passable during the monsoon season.
 Telecommunications and internet access is also very limited.
-About 75 percent of the population lacks access to electricity, and the consumption of electricity is one of the lowest in the world – 20 times less than the world average.
+About 73 percent of the population lacks access to electricity, and the consumption of electricity is one of the lowest in the world – 20 times less than the world average.
 Existing power infrastructure can only meet about half of the current demand, resulting in frequent blackouts and rationing of the electricity supply.
-Access to drinking water is also quite limited in many areas.
+Access to drinking water is also limited in many areas.